Series I - Future Echoes - All scenes

 but I just can't wrap me head round it.

-Gordon Bennet, that was a close one!
+Gordon Bennett, that was a close one!

 Holly, what's the problem?
 You're

-supposed to have an IQ of 6,000 aren't ya?
+supposed to have an IQ of 6,000, aren't ya?

 Look, we're travelling faster than the speed of light.